Probability: Definition, Theorems, and Applications

 • Axiomatic Probability: Axiomatic probability is a formal framework for probability theory based on a set of axioms or fundamental principles.
 It provides a rigorous foundation by defining probability functions and operations through axioms, such as the probability of the entire sample space being $1$ and the additivity of mutually exclusive events.

-Probability Class 11 notes
+Probability Class 11 Terminolgies

 • Sample Space: The set of all possible outcomes in a random experiment is called a sample space.
 For example, the sample space for a coin toss is {Heads, Tails}.

-• Outcome and Trial: A trial means doing or performing an experiment and an outcome is the result of that experiment.
-For example, if rolling a dice is a trial then getting a $3$ is an outcome.
+• Outcome and Trial: A trial means doing or performing an experiment, and an outcome is the result of that experiment.
+For example, if rolling a dice is a trial, then getting a $3$ is an outcome.

 • Exhaustive Events: Exhaustive events are all those events that take up all the possible outcomes of an experiment.
-When rolling a die the exhaustive events are getting a $1, 2, 3, 4, 5,$ and $6$
+When rolling a die, the exhaustive events are getting a $1, 2, 3, 4, 5,$ and $6$

 • Independent Events: Independent events are those events where the occurrence of one event does not affect the other event's occurrence or vice versa.
 For example, flipping a coin and rolling a die can be considered independent events.